Using TapRooT® Safeguard Analysis to Investigate Biopharmaceutical Defects

 Simplifying the Issue:

-In safety investigations, either the target got hurt or almost hurt.
+In safety investigations, either the target got hurt or was almost hurt.
 If the target got hurt, how badly?

-In biopharmaceutical investigations, either it is a True Batch Failure, a False Batch Failure, a Safety Compromised or a Non-Standard Efficacy issue.
+In biopharmaceutical investigations, either it is a True Batch Failure, a False Batch Failure, a Safety Compromised, or a Non-Standard Efficacy issue.

 The other questions would be….

 1. How easy would it be to document the process of transactions that occurred during the Batch Process?